numbbo/coco/docs/coco-doc/source/index.rst

     - article LaTeX templates

-The underlying philosophy of COCO_ is to provide everything which most experimenters need to implement if they want to benchmark an algorithm properly.
+The underlying philosophy of COCO_ is to provide everything which most experimenters needed to implement if they wanted to benchmark an algorithm properly.

 ..
 Note:: talk about restarts somewhere, it's related to budget.

 Why COCO_?
 ----------

-Appart from diminishing the burden and the pitfalls of repetitive coding by many experimenters, our aim is to provide a *conceptual guideline for better benchmarking*.
+Appart from diminishing the burden (time) and the pitfalls (bugs, misses) of repetitive coding by many experimenters, our aim is to provide a *conceptual guideline for better benchmarking*.
 Our guideline has a few defining features.

   #.
-Benchmark functions are comprehensibly designed, to allow a meaningful
+Benchmark functions are designed to be comprehensible, to allow a meaningful
-     interpretation of performance results [WHI1996]_.
+     interpretation of performance results.

   #.
 Benchmark functions are difficult to "defeat", that is, they do not
      have artificial regularities that can be (intentionally or unintentionally) exploited by an algorithm. [#]_

   #.
-Benchmark functions are scalable with the input dimension [WHI1996].
+Benchmark functions are scalable with the input dimension [WHI1996]_.

   #.
 There is no predefined budget (number of |f|-evaluations) for running an
      experiment, the experimental